htw-imi-showtime/showtime-website/content/ss23/bachelor/b6-security-audit-bot/techstack.md

 The gitlab-ci.yml defines the process of building the new docker image and running it in a new container.
 It is executed by a Gitlab Runner, running in a Docker container as well.
 Therefore we are using docker-in-docker as service (dind) because we are building containers from inside a container itself.
-Because the runner is inside a container too and registered inside GitLab we can just use the docker socket address to connect the docker instance of the server.
+The ci/cd gitlab runner is inside a container too and registered inside GitLab.
+We can just use the docker socket address to connect the docker instance of the server.
 The frontend container provides the GUI on port 80, which automatically ensures that the GUI will be open when requesting the server  url.

 {{</section>}}